athola/athola/README.md

 ## Recent Projects

 ### [Importobot](https://github.com/athola/importobot)
 A Python tool that converts test cases from Zephyr, JIRA, and TestLink to Robot Framework.
 I built it to automate a manual migration of thousands of test cases that would have taken a team of test engineers months to complete.
-The tool is on PyPI and runs in minutes.
+The tool is on PyPI and generates a converted Robot Framework test suite from hundreds of tests in under a minute.

 ### [Simple Resume](https://github.com/athola/simple-resume)
 A Python tool for generating print-ready resumes from YAML.
 I created this while job hunting because I was frustrated with the limitations of word processors and expensive online resume builders.
 It uses text and font rendering to produce clean resumes.
-The tool is on PyPI and seamlessly converts YAML to PDF or HTML in seconds.
+The tool is on PyPI and seamlessly converts YAML to LaTeX, HTML, or PDF in seconds.

 ## Background

 I graduated with a math degree from UT (hook 'em) and developed a passion for cybersecurity through CTFs and reverse engineering challenges.
-A hobbyist interest in deconstructing binaries with Ghidra and Python led to my first reverse engineering job hacking Nissan ECUs.
+My interest in deconstructing binaries with Ghidra and Python led to my first reverse engineering job hacking Nissan ECUs.

 ## Get in Touch